Please see below for answers to some of our frequently asked questions. If you cannot find an answer to your question please contact us.

 Is there a minimum academic requirement?

-There is no specific requirement for your grades etc. however an enthusiasm to learn more about the subject is a must!
+There is no specific requirement for your grades, however an enthusiasm to learn more about the subject is a must!
 As well as being able to demonstrate that you have passed at least one undergraduate module in a bioscience subject.

 What is the general structure of the course?

 Classes take place Monday to Friday from 10.00 to 16.00, with an hour lunch break.
-There are also weekly lecture from guest speakers.
-There shall be one Friday within the course without classes to allow the students the opportunity to explore outside of London with a long weekend!
+There are also weekly lectures from guest speakers.
+There shall be one Friday within the course without classes to allow students the opportunity to explore outside of London with a long weekend!

-The summer school is based at Imperial College, London.
+The Summer School is based at Imperial College, London.
 We have multiple campuses, all located within Central London.
 The main campuses that shall be used for this programme are the South Kensington and Hammersmith Campuses.
+Further information can be found in the campus and social life section on the Summer School website.

 Will I receive academic credits for attending this course?